 If you have undergone a previous rhinoplasty procedure and are not happy with the results, a revision rhinoplasty procedure may be a great way to correct your cosmetic or functional problems.
 Dr. Thomas Walker is a double board-certified facial plastic surgeon who specializes in revision rhinoplasty procedures of all kinds and who has ample experience performing extremely complex cases.
 He will work with you to achieve your goals with natural-looking and long-lasting results.
+Walker MD Facial Plastic Surgery is located 19 minutes from Downtown Atlanta and 16 minutes from Buckhead.

 Schedule Your Consultation